 Click here for the full World of Waterfalls map

-I once heard of Oahu (or O'ahu) as being referred to as "town and country."
-For it is here at the capital isle that urban development and a more relaxed country atmosphere coexist.
+Oahu Waterfalls gave Julie and I an excuse to explore some of the less developed parts of Hawaii's most developed island.
+In fact, it was this aspect of "town and country" that the capital isle juxtaposed urban development with a more relaxed country atmosphere.
 Indeed, "town" maybe a bit understated since Honolulu was pretty much a typical big city with a small freeway system and traffic.
 But even amidst the urban chaos were some pockets of tranquility as well as some places of historical interest.
 For example, within the city limits, we were able to check out Pearl Harbor and live it up in the happening Waikiki Beach.
 Once we ventured beyond the city limits, we were pleasantly surprised by how rural and laid back the rest of the island felt.
 That was where the "country" would come in, and this was where it seemed like the laid back and no worries mindset was even more prevalent.

 When it came to Oahu Waterfalls, there was no shortage of them.
 However, of those waterfalls, not very many were accessible as they typically involved crossing through private land or exerting a tremendous amount of effort and risk to access.
 Thus, as you can see from the map at the top of this page, we were only able to see a handful of them.
 And of the ones we were able to see, there seemed to be two distinct clusters.
 So for the purposes of this website, we're grouping the waterfalls into these two sections - Southeast Oahu